 Books and Miscellaneous Expenses

-The cost of books and most miscellaneous expenses is subjective to each individual.
-The costs for books, course materials, supplies, and equipment at MIT are around $910 for undergraduate students and around $1,089 for graduate students.
+The cost of books and most miscellaneous expenses is different for each individual.
+MIT estimates the cost of books, course materials, supplies, and equipment at $930 for undergraduate students.
+For graduate students, MIT estimates $1,161 for the nine-month academic year or $1,548 for 12 months.
 However, it is possible to cut down on some of these costs.
-For instance, digital textbooks would cost far less than printed textbooks.
+For instance, digital textbooks may cost less than printed textbooks.

 Accommodation and Transportation

 Accommodation and transportation are also essential expenses that students need to be mindful of.
-MIT requires all first-year undergraduate students to live on campus, and its cost is, at most, $13,060 per year, while housing costs for graduate students are around $21,600 annually.
+MIT requires all first-year undergraduate students to live on campus.
+For 2026–2027, MIT’s undergraduate cost of attendance includes $14,090 for housing and $8,104 for food.
+For graduate students, MIT estimates housing at $17,100 for nine months or $22,800 for 12 months.

 Living Expenses

-Overall, an international student’s living expenses would heavily depend on their lifestyle and spending habits.
-Living expenditures include entertainment and recreational activity fees, housing, food, books, transportation, and personal expenses.
-Your total personal expenses as an undergraduate student at MIT are estimated at around $2,374 per month.
+Overall, an international student’s living expenses will heavily depend on their lifestyle and spending habits.
+Living expenditures may include housing, food, books, transportation, and personal expenses.
+For 2026–2027, MIT estimates undergraduate personal expenses at $2,496 for the academic year, in addition to housing, food, books, and other costs.

-Meanwhile, living expenses for a graduate student are estimated at around $9,744 monthly.
+For graduate students, MIT’s 2026–2027 cost of attendance estimates non-tuition living and study expenses, including housing, food, books, personal expenses, and transportation, at $36,729 for nine months or $48,972 for 12 months.
 However, it is advised that you budget your monthly payments to avoid overspending or running out of money.
 You must also prioritize your needs and wants regarding additional costs.

 Pursuing an education abroad as an international student at the Massachusetts Institute of Technology certainly comes with considerable financial obligations, considering the quality and standard of the education you will receive.
-In addition, you would also have the opportunity to explore the United States in all its glory, a chance you would surely cherish in years to come.
-Dealing with finances will not be easy, but it will be worth it, so don’t hold back and go for it!
+In addition, you would also have the opportunity to explore the United States, a chance you may cherish in years to come.
+Dealing with finances will not be easy, but careful planning can help you prepare for the experience.

 We hope this article about the cost of studying at MIT was helpful.
-You can check out the Study in the USA Page and our Open Courses for more information about other universities and the available programs in the United States!
+You can check out the Study in the USA Page and our Available Programs for International Students for more information about other universities and the available programs in the United States!

 About the Author: Hyun Lee